adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "The road to the City of Emeralds is paved with yellow brick," said the Witch.

-## How Dorothy saved the Scarecrow1
+## How Dorothy saved the Scarecrow (Страшила)

-Dorothy put the silver shoes on, **which fitted her well**2.
-"Come along, Toto," she said, "we will go to the Emerald
+Dorothy put the silver shoes on, **which fitted her well** (которые оказались ей впору).

-City and ask the great Oz how to get back to Kansas again."
+"Come along, Toto," she said, "we will go to the Emerald City and ask the great Oz how to get back to Kansas again."

 She closed the door and started on her journey.
 She found the road paved with yellow brick.
 Soon she was walking briskly toward the Emerald City.

 One day she saw a Scarecrow.
 The Scarecrow was placed high on a pole.
 Its head was a small sack with straw, with eyes, nose and mouth painted on it.
 An old blue hat was perched on this head.

 "Good day," said the Scarecrow, in a rather husky voice.

 "Can you speak?" asked the girl, in wonder.

 "Certainly," answered the Scarecrow.
 "Can’t you get down?" asked Dorothy.

 "No, because of this pole in my back.
 If you take away the pole I shall be greatly obliged to you."

 Dorothy lifted the figure off the pole.
 It was quite light.

-1 **the Scarecrow** — Страшила

-2 **which fitted her well** — которые оказались ей впору

 "Thank you very much," said the Scarecrow.
 "Who are you?"